romashveda/SneakerStore/README.md

 # SneakerStore

 Online shop run by Tomcat server.
 Login/Registration form with REST.
 Functional of searching products and adding to shoping curt.
+Admin: adding and editing products, orders information of all users, possibility to ban a user or change his authority.

 # Built with:
 - Intellij IDEA